On the Capacity of the 2-User Interference Channel with Transmitter Cooperation and Secrecy Constraints: SLDIC: Achievable Schemes

 \subsection{Very high interference regime $(\alpha \geq 2)$}

 In this case, when $C=0$, it is not possible to achieve nonzero secrecy rate as established by the outer bound in Theorem \ref{th:theoremSLDIC-outer2}.
 However, with cooperation $(C > 0)$, it is possible to achieve nonzero secrecy rate.
 The proposed scheme uses interference cancelation, time sharing, and relaying the other user's data bits.
 In contrast to the achievable schemes for other interference regimes, the transmitters exchange data bits, random bits, or both, depending on the capacity of the cooperative link.
-For example, when $0 < C \leq \lceil\frac{m}{2}\rceil$, the transmitters exchange only random bits.
-The proposed scheme achieves the following secrecy rate: \begin{enumerate} \item When $m$ is even:
+The proposed scheme achieves the following secrecy rate: